-PRN 1192 Fundamentals of Practical Nursing 112.5 hours, 6 credits PRN 1192 Lecture (30 hours, 3 credits)
+PRN 1192 Fundamentals of Practical Nursing 112.5 hours, 6 credits

-PRN 1192 Leb (15 hours, .75 credits) PRN 1192L Lab (15 hours, .75 credits) PRN 1192LL Clinical (67.5 hours, 2.25 credits)
+PRN 1192 Lecture (30 hours, 3 credits) PRN 1192L Lab (15 hours, .75 credits) PRN 1192LL Clinical (67.5 hours, 2.25 credits)

 This course is comprised of a theory, lab, and clinical component where students apply the fundamental concepts and nursing abilities required to meet basic health and wellness needs.
 The theoretical basis for nursing judgment, client-centered care, growth and development, and basic physiological concepts are presented.
-Emphasis is placed on the knowledge, skills, and attitudes needed to provide safe, quality care for a diverse set of clients across the lifespan.
+Emphasis is placed on the knowledge, skills, and attitudes needed to provide safe, quality care for a diverse set of clients across the life span.
 Special emphasis is placed on teamwork, communication, and nursing informatics as it pertains to the healthcare infrastructure.
-The student must demonstrate proficiency in a variety of nursing skills in order to successfully complete this COURSE
+The student must demonstrate proficiency in a variety of nursing skills in order to successfully complete this